reinhardgrassmann/FlatlandRobotics/content/posts/005_Kinematics_of_a_RR_Robot.md

 $$
 where the three indices are omitted.
 The order is a mere convention and, I am not aware of any benefits over other permutations.
-Sometimes, you can find the use of transpose operator, which is another convent notation.
+Sometimes, you can find the use of transpose operator, which is another convenient notation.
 However, it should be noted that $\boldsymbol{X}$ is not a vector in the sense of being a proper vector.

 ## Trigonometric Relationships

-The key in finding the kinematics is to identify suitable triangles or other geometric object.
+The key in finding the kinematics is to identify suitable triangles or other geometric objects.
-For the RR robot, we can find two such right triangles, where the hypotenuse has the length of the link and, where each of the catheti is aligned with on of the axes of base frame $\mathcal{F}_0$.
+For the RR robot, we can find two such right triangles, where the hypotenuse has the length of the link and, where each of the catheti is aligned with one of the axes of base frame $\mathcal{F}_0$.
 The following image simplifies the structure of the RR robot.
 It shows a stick figure of it.